WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

 * DC - data paper authorship tracking, co-ordinating paper comments.
-* TRSS - finished lay summaries and now with UKHSA for comments.
+* TRSS - finished lay summaries and now reviewed and going on website.
-  *  organising the central github repo
+  *  organising the central github repo - archiving docs, people folder.
-  *  data legacy discussions and organising.
+  *  data legacy discussions and organising - writing data paper!
   *  attended research impact assessment training by Elixir - was very useful [link to doc about research impact pathways](https://ri-paths-tool.eu/en)
+     * going to use this framework to write impact case studies for lab.

 #### What did you struggle with?

-* All ok.
+* bit tricky with lab uncertainty but we spoke about this already.

 #### What would you like to work on next week?

+* Attending CW22 - Mon to weds.
-* Morte work on the Github repo
+* More work on the Github repo
-* Attend some of AIUK
+* Start writing impact case studies.

 #### Where do you need help from Kirstie?

-* We were going to discuss job prospects for me after august if the TRSS Lab folds.
+* We were going to discuss job prospects for me after august if the TRSS Lab folds - will update you on this as some changes since we spoke.
+* please complete the leadership course form for me.
+* decovid handover.

 ### Date: 02 March 2022